-LATE REGISTRATION FEE - Registration dates for the first and second semesters are provided in the University Calendar and Course Schedule Bulletins.
-A late fee is assessed after the open registration period ends.
+LATE REGISTRATION FEE - Registration dates for the academic year are provided in the University Calendar.
+A late fee is assessed on the first day of class.

-GRADUATION FEE - Students are required to file for graduation and pay the applicable administrative fee for processing the master's diploma.
-Additional fees are assessed for keepsake cap, gown, and hood necessary for University graduation ceremonies.
+GRADUATION FEE - Students are required to pay applicable administrative fees for processing.
+Additional fees are assessed through the University Bookstore for Commencement regalia.